taiki-e/portable-atomic/README.md

 >   Enabling this feature/cfg in an environment where privileged instructions are not available, or if the instructions used are not sufficient to disable interrupts in the system, it is also usually considered **unsound**, although the details are system-dependent.
 >
 >   The following are known cases:
->   - On pre-v6 Arm, this disables only IRQs by default.
+>   - On Arm (except for M-Profile architectures), this disables only IRQs by default.
 For many systems (e.g., GBA) this is enough.
 If the system need to disable both IRQs and FIQs, you need to enable the `disable-fiq` feature (or `portable_atomic_disable_fiq` cfg) together.
->   - On RISC-V without A-extension, this generates code for machine-mode (M-mode) by default.
+>   - On RISC-V, this generates code for machine-mode (M-mode) by default.
 If you enable the `s-mode` feature (or `portable_atomic_s_mode` cfg) together, this generates code for supervisor-mode (S-mode).
 In particular, `qemu-system-riscv*` uses [OpenSBI](https://github.com/riscv-software-src/opensbi) as the default firmware.

 Consider using the [`unsafe-assume-privileged` feature (or `portable_atomic_unsafe_assume_privileged` cfg)](#optional-features-unsafe-assume-privileged) for multi-core systems with atomic CAS.